microsoft/NUWA/README.md

 # Overview

-> This is the official repo for the paper: "NÜWA: Visual Synthesis Pre-training for Neural visUal World creAtion".
+> This is the official repo for the paper: [NÜWA: Visual Synthesis Pre-training for Neural visUal World creAtion]{https://arxiv.org/abs/2111.12417}.

 ![Overview](assets/overview.gif)